afsaldigitalart/led-strip-control-arduino/README.md

 You can install these packages using pip:
 ```
 pip install requirements.txt

 ```
+### Important:
+Connect Red wire to Arduino Pin 5, Green to 11 and Blue to 9 respectivley

 ## Features

 - **Color Selection**: Users can select colors from a color wheel.